mkakarla2/Reinforcement-Learning-for-Smart-Crop-Irrigation/README.md

 - **Mohan Kumar Kakarla** – Reinforcement Learning implementation, training integration, and reporting
 - **Udit Brahmadevara** – Simulation modeling, evaluation, and analysis

----

-## 📄 License

-This project is released for academic and research use only.